-In my local supermarket when I last lived in China in 2011 I could buy a litre of “bai jui” for under one dollar US.
+When I last lived in mainland China in 2011, at my local supermarket I could buy a litre of “bai jui” for under one dollar US.
 In the specialist wine shops nearby I could spend several hundred dollars for a small bottle of the finest “bai jui”.
 But Wang’s book is about grape wine.
-She writes that by next year China is expected to become the world’s second-largest wine market by value, after the United States.
+She writes that by 2020 China was expected to become the world’s second-largest wine market by value, after the United States.
 “Per capita wine consumption in China … is barely two bottles per annum (compared with around 14 bottles in the USA, 28 in the UK and 58 in France).”
 When I first wrote about the Chinese market for China Daily average consumption was about half a glass per year.

 This suggests considerable room for expansion, especially because the middle class – about 400 million last year – will probably number more than 700 million within a decade.
 They have money and are not afraid to spend it.

 This explains why Professor Li Demei, probably China’s best-known wine writer, judge and consultant, speaks of “China’s high-potential consumer market”.
 In 2014 he wrote that domestic production was still “at an early stage” compared with Europe or the New World and China “does not have the ability to compete internationally”.
 That situation might be changing.